 After the Government of Pakistan retreated from taxes and duties on the import of raw cotton in January, the textile manufacturing sector of Pakistan; the largest export-oriented sector of Pakistan, has surged to its full potential.

 Furthermore, since China is being affected by the lethal Coronavirus virus, Islamabad is at the higher end of the bargain of Pakistan textile export orders, which are the largest textile exporters around the globe.

 All Pakistan Textile Mills Association (APTMA) former chairman Asif told, “Pakistan textile sector is working on full capacity.

 Pakistan becomes a key textile order source for international buyers

-Officials have claimed that the textile business could be doubling over the next five years, if the government transcend over the hurdles regarding high energy prices, gas outages, and taxation issues.
+Officials have claimed that the textile business could be doubling over the next five years.
+If the government transcend over the hurdles regarding high energy prices, gas outages, and taxation issues.

 Since the government withdrew 3% regulatory duty, 5% of sales tax on cotton import, and additional customs duty, from January 15, 2020; the cotton import splendor has paced upwards.

-However, Pakistan has already produced around half of the domestic requirement; forecast is highly likely to be of high records in terms of import in Pakistan.
+However, Pakistan has already produced around half of the domestic requirement; the forecast is highly likely to be of high records in terms of import in Pakistan.